ProThoughts/q2am-star-ratings/README.md

 Q2AM Star Ratings
 =================

-Version 1.0
+Version 1.0.1
 ------------

-This plugin will allow star ratings to user.
+This plugin will add a stars rating system to the question page and allow rating questions and answers.

 Watch Installation Video
 ------------------------